 The Office of Financial Sanctions Implementation (OFSI) is committed to providing high-quality, widely accessible and easy to understand guidance to support our users to implement financial sanctions.
 As part of this commitment, we are always looking for ways to improve …

-Find out what OFSI got up to in 2018 and what's coming up this year
+Find out what OFSI got up to in the last financial year by reading our latest annual review

 Related content and links